BMorrell92/BMorrell_Milestone_Project3/README.md

 ### Manual Testing

-- Timer Function:

-  - All four time inputs have been tested and proven to work.
+- The following registration & login functionalities were tested and confirmed to be working:

+  - Successful registration.
+  - Failed registration if username exists.
+  - Successful Login.
+  - Unsuccesful login if username does not exist.
+  - Unsuccesful login if password incorrect.

-  - Play/Pause button has been tested and proven to work.
+- The following notes managment functionalities were tested and confirmed to be working:

-  - Timer duration animation has been observed to work in sync with all times.
+  - Notes are saved and retreived to profile page.

-- Audio and Background Wallpaper:
+  - Notes can be created, updated and deleted.

-  - All four audio selections have been tested and proven to work.
-  - Background wallpaper changes as intended when specific sound is selected.
-  - Audio sucessfully loops through for the whole duration.

 ### Challenging User Stories

-- *"As a user, I would like to have control over the amount of time I wish to hear ambient sounds."* - **The user has a selection of four different times**
+- *"As a user, I would like to create and categorise my notes."* - **The user can add notes to their account and assign a selection of four categories to those notes**
-- *"As a user, I would like to be able to play and pause the ambient sounds as and when required."* - **The user can play or pause the sounds using the play/pause button**
+- *"As a user, I would like to access my notes on demand."* - **The user can access their notes at any time by logging into their account**
-- *"As a user, I would like to choose from a selection of ambient sounds."* - **The user has a selection of four different ambient sounds**
+- *"As a user, I would like to update my notes."* - **The user can edit or delete their notes**
-- *"As a user, I would like to see a background image/video of the selected ambient sound for added effect."* - **The background wallpaper changes with each selected sound to match the theme**
+- *"As a user, I would like my notes to be secure."* - **The users notes are secured in their own account**

 ### User Feedback

-I asked a small group of friends and colleagues to test the website.
+I asked a small group of friends and colleagues to test the application.
 I implemented some changes following feedback, but some changes were added to the "Future Features" section.
 The Feedback was as follows:

 - *"It would be nice to have a box to input a specific time rather than having to select from defined options."* - **Future Feature**
 - *"The grainy background GIFs give the site a nice aesthetic, but it would look more professional with some high quality videos in the background"* - **Future Feature**